tonypdmtr/68hc08/asm8.md

   for details) .
 Macro-chaining will be altogether disabled, however.
 * To break out of an accidental endless macro loop, press [ESC] on the command-line.
-* Macro labels may be case-sensitive (depending on `#CaseOn`/`Off` directives) when defined, but are always case-insensitive when invoked (like normal opcode names).
+* Macro labels may be case-sensitive (depending on `#CaseOn`/`Off` directives) when defined, but are always case-insensitive when invoked (like normal mnemonic names).
 Tip: A case-sensitive macro definition is important when using the `~0~`, `~00~`, and `~macro~` placeholders to have it correctly match a normal label named the same as the macro, under #CaseOn mode.